-Note: The buffer size is up to 9 MB buffer.
+Note: Buffer size - up to 9 MB buffer.
 The maximum length of time of the pre-/post-buffer depends on the image size and selected frame rate.

 Include pre-trigger buffer - images stored internally in the server from the time immediately preceding the trigger.
 Check the box to enable the pre-trigger buffer, enter the desired length of time and specify the required image frequency.